Information and media literacy: 21st-century students

 Marc Prensky (2001) uses the term "digital native" to describe people who have been brought up in a digital world.
 The Internet has been a pervasive element of young people's home lives.
 94% of kids reported that they had Internet access at home, and a significant majority (61%) had a high-speed connection.

 By the time kids reach Grade 11, half of them (51 percent) have their own Internet-connected computer, separate and apart from the family computer.
 The survey also showed that young Canadians are now among the most wired in the world.
 Contrary to the earlier stereotype of the isolated and awkward computer nerd, today's wired kid is a social kid.

 In general, many students are better networked through the use of technology than most teachers and parents, who may not understand the abilities of technology.
 Students are no longer limited to desktop computer.
 They may use mobile technologies to graph mathematical problems, research a question for social studies, text message an expert for information, or send homework to a drop box.
 Students are accessing information by using MSN, personal Web pages, Weblogs and social networking sites.

-Information Literacy is taught to college students in programs such as Chiropractic to shift such fields more towards Evidence Based Practice.
-Courses which accomplish this are preferentially titled "Information Lit Lab", as opposed to "Information Literacy Lab" or "Information Literacy Laboratory".
+In reality, students often lack training in critical thinking and argumentation, and their ability to express viewpoints through digital media is uneven.
+In particular, they tend to have weak skills in multimodal expression—such as creating videos, podcasts, or dialogue-based content—which limits their ability to engage with diverse perspectives and skeptics in digital environments.
+This is why integrating media and information literacy training into education is imperative.

+UNESCO provides the “Media and Information Literacy Curriculum for Teachers,” aimed at helping educators and librarians prepare to teach media and information literacy to students.
+The curriculum can serve as a model course and be adapted locally based on the current information landscape to support better understanding of information.